IVF-Infertility.com home

 Implantation rate per embryo 10-25%

+One of the hardest things for an infertile couple to deal with is the failure of an IVF cycle.
+Indeed, the fear of failure often puts off a lot of infertile couples from even attempting another IVF cycle.
 For most unsuccessful IVF treatments, the cycles appear to have gone well, sufficient number of eggs, good fertilization and easy transfer of good quality embryos.
-The question always arises as to why it did not work, and whether further investigations are needed prior to a subsequent IVF cycle.
-Usually there is no apparent reason for the failure.
-However it is useful to consider the following:
+The questions always arise as to why it did not work, and whether further investigations are needed prior to a subsequent IVF cycle, and whether emotional distress such as tension, worry was a contributing factor to their lack of success with their IVF treatment.
+Dr Boivin and colleagues from UK (BMJ,2011) did not observe any significant association between pre-treatment emotional distress and treatment outcome with assisted conception treatments.
+In general, there is no apparent reason for IVF failure.

 • If sperm quality was poor or there was a poor fertilization rate - ICSI is recommended.